 As simply as possible, relative humidity (RH) is the amount of water vapor possible in the air at a certain temperature – expressed as a percentage.
 The higher the temperature, the more vapor it can hold.
-So it stands to reason, the lower the temperature the less it can hold.
-Understanding this is important to knowing how you can address RH in your growing space.
+So it stands to reason, that the lower the temperature the less it can hold.
+Understanding this is important to know how you can address RH in your growing space.

 RH has a sort-of yin yang relationship with temperature in that raising or reducing it has the opposite effect on RH.
 Raise the temps with the same amount of water vapor in the air and RH goes down, lower the temps, RH goes up.

 Knowing this, means we have two different ways to increase RH, either:

 A) Increase the amount of water vapor in the air without affecting temperature, or